— No. 136 —

 Baltimore Egg Nogg

 I didn’t have to rack my noggin’ to select this years holiday cocktail.
 It was a no brainer, Hon.
 I call Baltimore home so naturally I chose a classic recipe for Baltimore Egg Nogg.
 The Baltimore Egg Nogg recipe was first published in a Baltimore cookbook in the 1940’s and incorporated a unique ingredient in Madeira wine.
 I adapted this recipe from Jerry Thomas’ Bar-Tenders Guide, published in 1887.
 Yeah, I’m going way back.
-Recipe 6 eggs 5 oz Madeira wine …
+Recipe 6 eggs 5 oz Madeira …

 — No. 61 —